bairblog/bairblog.github.io/_posts/2018-05-17-delayed-impact.md

 *Acknowledgements*.
-The authors would like to thank Martin Wattenberg and Fernanda Viégas for the [interactive visualizations][2] that inspired and were used as reference for those in this post.
+The authors would like to thank Martin Wattenberg and Fernanda Viégas for the [interactive visualizations][2] that inspired us and were used as reference for those in this post.